 There are some differences between the ThinClient solutions in ICOBOL 4 & 5 and ICOBOL 3.
 The ICOBOL 4 & 5 private protocol encodes all data, whereas the ICOBOL 3 protocol did not.
 In addition, the ICOBOL 4 & 5 client also has an automatic reconnection facility (except when using HP-UX for either the client or the server).
 The ICOBOL 4 & 5 client handles both character-mode and GUI-mode interfaces that can handle a mixed-mode application; unlike ICOBOL 3, which had separate character-mode and GUI-mode clients, requiring an all-or-nothing conversion to a GUI interface before taking advantage of thinclients.

-The fourth service, provided by ICNETD and the ICSQLS surrogate, is remote processing of integrated SQL (ISQL) requests from the runtime system.
+The third service, provided by ICNETD and the ICSQLS surrogate, is remote processing of integrated SQL (ISQL) requests from the runtime system.
 Normally, the runtime system processes ISQL requests locally by connecting to a local ODBC driver.
 In some cases, this local ODBC driver is actually using files located on another server.
 For example, this can be the case when using the ICOBOL ODBC driver configured to access the ICISAM files on another server using ICOBOL Client/Server File Access.
 By using the Remote ISQL Processing option, the connection to the ODBC driver is made on the server machine.
 In many cases using this option will improve processing performance.
 In some cases, it may save the expense of having to purchase a cross-platform, networked ODBC driver from a database vendor.